Social Security Myth 1

 • You have the power to build financial independence!

-By utilizing these resources, individuals like you, receiving Social Security Disability benefits can make informed decisions about going to work for the first time, or returning to work.
-In understanding that many programs and supports are in place to ease your transition to work, without the sudden loss of benefits, you can confidently take the steps toward that new job or start working towards your dream career.
+Knowing that many programs and supports are in place to ease your transition to work, without the sudden loss of benefits, you can confidently take steps toward a new job or your dream career.
 Still not convinced?
-Check out these amazing video success stories from DOR clients receiving Social Security disability benefits on our YouTube page.
+Check out amazing video success stories from DOR consumers receiving Social Security disability benefits on the DOR Spotlight on Social Security YouTube channel.